bahrus/be-prop-slotting/README.md

             <slot name=test be-prop-slotting='
                 //sets host's someOtherProp to the light child's someStringProp href value. of some string prop passed to some other string prop.
+                //sets oPeerElement's isAbsolutelyGrateful property to value of isVegetarian from light child.
                 Of is vegetarian passed to -is-absolutely-grateful.
             '></slot>
     <a itemprop=someStringProp slot=test href=https://cnn.com>This is CNN</a>